TheOdinProject/curriculum/foundations/installations/installations.md

    #### Unsupported hardware and software

    This curriculum only supports using a laptop, desktop or supported Chromebook.
 We cannot help you set up a developer environment on a RaspberryPi or any other device.
-You only need to follow one of these sets of instructions if you are **not** already using **MacOS**, **Ubuntu**, or [an official flavor of Ubuntu](https://ubuntu.com/desktop/flavours) as your operating system.
+You only need to follow one of these sets of instructions if you are **not** already using **macOS**, **Ubuntu**, or [an official flavor of Ubuntu](https://ubuntu.com/desktop/flavours) as your operating system.

    If you are already using supported hardware and software, you can skip straight to step 2 below.